 Classifying Your Carbs

 Milk, fruits and some vegetables contain naturally occurring simple carbs, but the foods are still healthy because they are rich in other nutrients such as vitamins, minerals, fiber and phytonutrients.
-What you need to limit are added sugars, such as those found in desserts, candy, soda and sugary cereals, according to the American Heart Association, since these provide calories without nutrients.
+The simple carbs you need to limit are added sugars, such as those found in desserts, candy, soda and sugary cereals, according to the American Heart Association, since these provide calories without nutrients.
 Complex carbs are found in fruits, vegetables, whole grains, nuts and beans and other legumes.